civican/legisinfo/42-1/bills/C-15/bill_text.md

 Paragraph 11(1)(b) of the `Canadian Forces Members and Veterans Re-establishment and Compensation Act` is replaced by the following:

-has determined, based on an assessment of the veteran under subsection 10(1), that the veteran would not benefit from vocational rehabilitation as a result of **their having a diminished earning capacity that is due to** the physical or mental health problem in respect of which the rehabilitation services were approved.
+has determined, based on an assessment of the veteran under subsection 10(1), that the veteran would not benefit from vocational rehabilitation as a result of their having a diminished earning capacity that is due to the physical or mental health problem in respect of which the rehabilitation services were approved.

 ### Section 81

 The portion of subsection 18(4) of the Act before paragraph (b) is replaced by the following:

-**(4)** If the Minister determines that the veteran **has a diminished earning capacity that** is **due** to the physical or mental health problem for which the rehabilitation plan was developed, the earnings loss benefit continues to be payable to the veteran after the plan has been completed or cancelled until the earlier of
+**(4)** If the Minister determines that the veteran has a diminished earning capacity that is due to the physical or mental health problem for which the rehabilitation plan was developed, the earnings loss benefit continues to be payable to the veteran after the plan has been completed or cancelled until the earlier of

-  the day on which the Minister determines that the veteran no longer **has a diminished earning capacity that is due** to that health problem, and
+  the day on which the Minister determines that the veteran no longer has a diminished earning capacity that is due to that health problem, and

 ### Section 82

 The description of A in subsection 19(1) of the Act is replaced by the following:

-is **90**% of the veteran's imputed income for a month; and
+is 90% of the veteran's imputed income for a month; and

 ### Section 83